Stuffed Acorn Squash

 Believe it or not, acorn squash is in the same family as zucchini (Cucurbita pepo), though it has much tougher skin and is quite hard to peel in comparison.
 Most grocery stores carry it year-round.

 The creamy yellow inside flesh has a delicious nutty flavor that reminds me of a sweet potato.
 Some people say it tastes like a combination of butternut squash, sweet potato, and corn.
 It has a slightly sweet flavor compared to a pumpkin.
+If you love squash, be sure to try my creamy vegan butternut squash soup recipe which is absolutely delicious!

 How to make stuffed acorn squash